-To maintain the experiment-wise type I error rate, OS will be hierarchically tested in the following way: only if the test of PFS is significant will OS also be tested inferentially for significance (Glimm et al. 2010); specifically:
+OS is an important secondary endpoint for this study.
+To maintain the study-wise type I error rate, OS will be hierarchically tested; that is, OS will only be tested inferentially for significance only if the test of PFS is significant.
+Further details will be in the SAP.